gohugoio/hugo/content/en/showcase/pace-revenue-management/index.md

 ---

 From the beginning, at Pace, we were focused on solving customer needs and didn't want to over-engineer our marketing or sales.
-At the same time we didn't want to lock ourselves into a Wordpress, Squarespace or the like.
+At the same time we didn't want to lock ourselves into a WordPress, Squarespace or the like.

 The ideal was a fast, simple, static site builder.
 When we came across Hugo we were blown away.
 Being a European company we wanted to be multi-lingual from the get-go and allow multiple team-members to collaborate and own their content.
 We also felt that a tech-company in 2018 should be capable of hosting its own blog in a simple way.